xitrum-framework/sclasner/README.rst

 Cache
 -----

 One scan may take 10-15 seconds, depending things in your classpath and your computer spec etc. Fortunately, because things in classpath do not change frequently, you may cache the result to a file and load it later.

 You provide the cache file name to ``foldLeft``:

 ::

-  val acc = Scanner.foldLeft("txts.sclasner", f)
+  val acc = Scanner.foldLeft("sclasner.cache", Seq(), f)

-If txts.sclasner exists, ``f`` will not be run.
-Otherwise, ``f`` will be run and the result will be serialized to txts.sclasner.
+If sclasner.cache exists, ``f`` will not be run.
+Otherwise, ``f`` will be run and the result will be serialized to the file.
 If you want to force ``f`` to run, just delete the cache file.

+If the cache file cannot be serialized (serialized classes are older than the current version), it is deleted and updated.

 Note that the result of ``f`` must be serializable.